civicrm/civicrm-user-guide/docs/introduction/is-civicrm-for-you.md

 about their experience.
 Obviously the more similar they are to your organisation, the better.
-If you don't know anyone that is using CiviCRM, contact a [CiviCRM Ambassador](https://civicrm.org/ambassadors), have a look on the CiviCRM forums, at case studies on the community site, or try your local non-profit technology mailing list.
+If you don't know anyone that is using CiviCRM, contact a [CiviCRM Ambassador](https://civicrm.org/ambassadors), have a look at [case studies on CiviCRM.org](https://civicrm.org/case-studies/), or try your local non-profit technology mailing list.

 The [CiviCRM StackExchange](https://civicrm.stackexchange.com/)
 is a very good place to both ask and get answers to questions.